fluree/vscode-fluree/README.md

 ## History, Block, Multi-Query

 To issue a query of the types - block, history, or multi-query, simply select a valid query with your cursor, and run the command, `Fluree: Block Query`, `Fluree: Multi Query`, or `Fluree: History Query`.
-The results of the query will display in the file `flureeResponse.txt`.

 Note that the contents of `flureeResponse.txt` will be overwritten every time you issue a query or command.
 If you need to persist the results of a given query or transaction, please copy it into another file.